Aaron193/bitpacket/README.md

  - No TypeScript support
  - No support for nesting objects on message schemas
  - etc.etc.etc...
 To address these issues I created [https://github.com/Aaron193/bincoder] which provides you with more flexibility in your code.
 It's been a while I've touched that code and I can't remember if it's stable or not (however I do remember it wasn't perfect).
-I have gained a lot of knowledge over the years, which I may use to create a third and final version of this project that ditches the WebSocket wrapper and just provides you with schema creation, encoding, decoding, and bitstream support.
+I have gained a lot of knowledge over the years, which I may use to create a third and final version of this project that ditches the WebSocket wrapper and just provides you with schema creation, encoding, decoding, and bitstream support as well as proper typescript support :)

 ## Installation